Skip to main content

 Others

-A company name shall neither contain (without permission) anything that can be construed as
+A company name shall not contain (without permission) anything that can be construed as

-• another's artist name or the title of another person's protected literary or artistic work
+• another person's artist name or the title of another person’s protected literary or artistic work

 • the protected national or international designation or abbreviation of the designation

-• the name of a foundation or an association or similar organisation
+• the name of a foundation, association or similar organisation

 A company name shall not be liable to mislead the public.
-One misleads the public for example if the company name contains another name than the trader's, or when a company name refers to other business than what has been reported for registration as the company's line of business.
+Examples of misleading names are company names containing a name other than the trader’s, or when a company name refers to a business other than the one filed for registration as the company’s line of business.

 In addition, a company name shall not conflict with morality and public order.
-Therefore, it must not refer, for example, to some illegal phenomenon.
+Therefore, it must not refer, for example, to illegal activity.